zama-ai/concrete-ml/docs/README.md

 All of these issues are currently being addressed and significant improvements are expected to be released in the coming months.

+## Concrete Stack

+Concrete-ML is built on top of Zama's Concrete framework.
+It uses [Concrete-Numpy](https://github.com/zama-ai/concrete-numpy), which itself uses the [Concrete-Compiler](https://pypi.org/project/concrete-compiler) and the [Concrete-Library](https://docs.zama.ai/concrete).
+To use these libraries directly, refer to the [Concrete-Numpy](https://docs.zama.ai/concrete-numpy/) and [Concrete-Framework](https://docs.zama.ai/concrete) documentations.

 ## Online demos and tutorials.

 Various tutorials are proposed for the [built-in models](built-in-models/ml_examples.md) and for [deep learning](deep-learning/examples.md).
 In addition, we also list standalone use-cases:

 - [MNIST](https://github.com/zama-ai/concrete-ml-internal/blob/main/use_case_examples/mnist/README.md): a Python and notebook showing a quantization-aware training (done with [Brevitas](https://github.com/Xilinx/brevitas) and following constraints of the package) and its corresponding use in Concrete-ML.
 - [Encrypted sentiment analysis](https://github.com/zama-ai/concrete-ml-internal/blob/main/use_case_examples/encrypted_sentiment_analysis/README.md): a gradio demo which predicts if a tweet / short message is positive, negative or neutral.
-Of course, in FHE!
+Of course, in FHE.
 The corresponding application is directly available [here](https://huggingface.co/spaces/zama-fhe/encrypted_sentiment_analysis).

 More generally, if you have built awesome projects using Concrete-ML, feel free to let us know and we'll link to it!